TLSNotary Browser Extension

 Notarize Twitter Account Access

-2. Open the extension, you should see requests being recorded:
+1. Open the extension, you should see the Twitter plugin:

 Verify

-When the notarization is ready, you can click View Proof.
-If you did close the UI, you can find the proof by clicking History and View Proof.
+When the notarization is ready, you can click the View button.
+If you closed the sidebar, you can find the proof by clicking the extension button and selecting the notarization request in the History tab.